Lockwood Broadcast Group

 Lockwood Broadcast Group is a television broadcasting company that owns stations in several markets.

-Lockwood Broadcast main offices are located in Hampton, Virginia with Operation Headquarters in Richmond, Virginia.
+The company's main offices are located in Richmond, Virginia, with operational headquarters in Hampton, Virginia.

 History

 Lockwood Broadcast began its operations in 1994 by upstarting television station WPEN-LP until the run ended in April 2002.
 In September 1996, Lockwood purchased religious independent station WLYJ-TV (now WVFX) then sold it to Davis Television in 1998.
 In April 1997, Lockwood acquired another religious independent station WJCB-TV (now WPXV-TV) before it was purchased by Paxson Communications in December of the same year and July 1997, Lockwood bought then-The WB affiliate WAWB from Bell Broadcasting for $10 million, changing the call letters to WUPV and became an UPN affiliate until joining the CW on September 18, 2006 and the selling of the station to Southeastern Media Holdings (now American Spirit Media and operated by Raycom Media through a shared services agreement (SSA)) for $47 million in August 2006.
 In 1998, Lockwood purchased ABC affiliate KTEN became exclusively an NBC affiliate after the acquisition of the station and brought UPN affiliate WHDF in May 2004 for $5.5 million.

 On January 24, 2006, the UPN and WB networks announced that they would merge into a new network called The CW Television Network.
 On April 4, 2006, Lockwood announced that they have signed affiliation deals with The CW to become affiliates of the newly combined network.

 Longtime owner Commonwealth Broadcasting put up CW affiliate WQCW for sale on January 20, 2007.
 Lockwood Broadcast acquired the station for $5.25 million.
 The deal closed on May 21 of that year.

 In February 2011, ACME Communications announced a deal to sell WBXX-TV to Lockwood for $5.6 million.
 The FCC approved the sale on March 21 and the deal closed on May 6.